-Welcome to episode 5 where we are visiting the Santa Martha Plantation, located near the village of Soto.
+Welcome to the Santa Martha Bay Postcard – Episode 5.
+In this postcard episode we are visiting the Santa Martha Plantation and bay, located near the village of Soto.

 The Santa Martha Plantation is large 480-hectare sugar cane and divi-divi plantation that dates back to the 1700’s.
 Landhuis Klein Santa Martha was once one of the top three producers of salt on the island, along with Landhuis Groot Santa Martha and Landhuis San Nicolas, thanks to the large salt pans and nearby Santa Martha Bay being the most productive on the island.

-Santa Martha Bay is one of the most beautiful and scenic lookouts on Curacao.
+Santa Martha Bay is one of the most beautiful and scenic lookouts in Curaçao.
 This lookout provides an incredible and breath-taking perspective of Christoffel National Park not to mention the unique western landscape of Curaçao.

 While in the area, a visit to the plantation house Landhuis Groot Santa Martha is highly recommended as it is one of the few houses built in a U-shape and now serves as a care facility for people with physical and/or mental disabilities.